python/peps/.github/PULL_REQUEST_TEMPLATE/other.md

 ---
 name: Other
-about: Any PR that doesn't fall in the other categories
+about: Infra or meta change not falling in another category
 ---

 <!--

-*Please* read our Contributing Guidelines (CONTRIBUTING.rst) before submitting an issue or pull request to this repository, to make sure this repo is the appropriate venue for your proposed change.
+**Please** read our Contributing Guidelines (CONTRIBUTING.rst) to make sure this repo is the right place for your proposed change.

-Prefix the pull request title with the PEP number; for example:

-PEP NNN: Summary of the changes made

 Thanks!
 -->